spwhitton/consfigurator/doc/introduction.rst

 Portability and stability
 -------------------------

-- **Consfigurator is still stabilising and so there may be lots of breaking changes.**

 - The core library should be portable between standards-conforming implementations of ANSI Common Lisp which include support for a few additional, widely-implemented features such as package-local nicknames.